Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft.md

 The Software tab shows MS Subscriptions that are Entitlements.

 This tab consists of two parts.
-The first part is the search text field that can be used to search for MS Subscriptions inside the DataGrid by checking the values of the Friendly Name property.
-The second part is the MS Subscription DataGrid.
+The first part is the search text field that can be used to search for Microsoft Subscriptions inside the DataGrid by checking the values of the Friendly Name property.
+The second part is the Microsoft Subscription DataGrid.
 The DataGrid has pagination enabled and shows 10 rows per page.

 DataGrid has two columns:
 - Friendly Name